 Coachella, a music and arts festival in California, partnered with Vantage.tv in 2016 to give the festival goers and others unable to attend an exciting way to enjoy the event.
 Attendees with wristbands received a cardboard VR headset, while those that did not attend could purchase one online or use their own.
 The headset is paired with the Coachella VR app to watch videos by the artists performing that year and walk around the festival grounds in 360°.
 You can additionally immerse yourself in fun VR experiences created by other individuals that attended the event.
 Through VR, Coachella invites individuals from all over the world to come in and experience the festival in an original way!

-Also, Boiler Room, an underground music streamer, collaborated with Google Pixel in 2017 to design the first virtual dance floor experience in Berlin.
+Also, Boiler Room collaborated with Google Pixel in 2017 to design the first virtual dance floor experience in Berlin.
 The immersive VR film ‘VR Dancefloors: Techno in Berlin’, devised for Google Pixel and Daydream View, was shot at the Arena Club.
 It lets users move around, explore their surroundings and view art installations.
 Boiler Room states on their website, that you are taken into the “subversive and liberated world of Berlin’s nightclub culture”.

 These are just two examples of the many ways VR will continue to redefine how artists broadcast their music.
 They connect audiences from around the world to experience real-life music moments.
 As VR will continue to evolve, we can definitely expect to see more engaging, creative music experiences coming our way!
 However, both Coachella and Boiler Room need to be careful that they do not utilise the technology too much.
 It shouldn’t replace the real music experience.

-In addition, although this application was not specifically created for educational purposes, Survios, a Los Angeles-based VR company, created Electronauts, a music creation experience that will be coming out in 2018.
+Moreover, although this application was not specifically created for educational purposes, Survios, a Los Angeles-based VR company, created Electronauts.
 Users can utilise different sound manipulation tools to create their own music.
 This is played by cool looking astronauts in psychedelic settings.

 Both of these apps, and others alike, will redefine how we understand music creation.
 Creators and music lovers will be able to express themselves and experiment like never before.
 Additionally enhancing their musical abilities as well as learning more about music development in an exciting manner.